mattearly/dmpower/README.md

 ### 4. Contributing, what you need to know

- - when adding new variables to [characters.h](src/characters.h)
+ - When adding new variables to [characters.h](src/characters.h):
-    - save & dumpCharacter functions must be updated
+    - The dumpCharacter & retrieveCharacter functions in [campaign.cpp](src/campaign.cpp)must be updated.
-    - load & retrieveCharacter functions must be updated
+      - These functions run in a very specific sequential order, which is the order is the same order they are in the character header file.
-    - these functions run in a very specific sequential order (so don't mess it up =D)
+      - All older saves will no longer work after these functoins are updated, and the notes on the release update **must** reflect this.
-    - all old saves will no longer work after these functoins are updated, and the notes on the release update **must** reflect this
+    - The print* functions in [character_print.cpp](src/character_print.cpp) must be updated.
-  - feel free to add yourself to the [contributors file](CONTRIBUTORS.md) along with notes about what you did to halp out.
+- Feel free to add yourself to the [contributors file](CONTRIBUTORS.md) along with notes about what you did to halp out.

 ### 5. Additional Notes